Miodrag Davidović: Political career

 During October and November 2020, Davidović repeatedly stated that the leaders of the populist Democratic Front (of which he was one of the founders in 2012, as well as longtime financier) were trying to obstruct the political agreement on forming a new government, by unfoundedly accusing him and the Serbian Orthodox Church in Montenegro of influencing Krivokapić's decisions, as well the composition of the new cabinet of the government of Montenegro.
 He told the media that the Democratic Front would not succeed in that because, as he said, "the prime minister-designate has the support of the people of Montenegro."
 On 21 November 2020, at the church's holiday of Holy Archangel Michael, Daka Davidović announced that he is founding a new political party under the name the Popular Movement (of Montenegro).
 He announced new party founding in front of the Monastery of Saint Sava at the Golija Mountain near Nikšić, which is his endowment.
 He said that the new party practically emerged from the For the Benefit of All coalition, which he initiated in May 2019.
 On 26 January 2021, it was announced that Daka's party will participate at the 2021 municipal elections in Nikšić.

 Serbian Orthodox Church

 Daka Davidović is the holder of the Medal of Merit to the People, the Order of Saint Sava, the Order of the Holy King Milutin and other high decorations of the Serbian Orthodox Church.

 He is the founder of the monastery of St. Sava in Golija, as well as the donor and founder of a number of churches and monasteries in Montenegro, Republika Srpska and Serbia.
 He was a co-financier of a memorial museum in Stari Brod dedicated to the victims of the Stari Brod and Milošević massacres.

 Personal life

 Former President of Montenegro Momir Bulatović and Davidović were best men to each other.

+Sanctions

+On 16 November 2023 the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) sanctioned Miodrag Davidović pursuant to E.O.
+14033 for being responsible for or complicit in, or having directly or indirectly engaged in, corruption related to the Western Balkans.